 The final track is a cover of Ed Sheeran‘s song that these guys have unquestionably made their own and nailed it in the process.
 This earworm was stuck in my head for about a week after listening to it maybe twice.
 It’s heavier, faster, fresher, and catchier than the original.
 I think it’s been improved on in every possible way, though I will admit that I am not a fan of Ed Sheeran.
 However, I like when a mediocre song is made great with a bit of a makeover by a different band.
 They’ve taken this song and implemented everything that makes them “BLIND CHANNEL” and that makes it a perfect closing cover for the album.

 I feel like I want to call this album “nostalgia for times to come.”
 It gives me all those great feelings from my youth, but these songs aren’t associated with any moments in time.
 With that in mind, it only makes sense that I am going to have some great times to this music in the future and someday I’ll be listening to this album and reflecting fondly on them.
-Perhaps the lyrics are aimed at a more teenager-aged crowd than me, so I might not be connecting quite as well to the music as I would have been when I was 15, but I’m 100% certain that if I had found these guys at that age they would’ve been one of my favorite bands.
+Perhaps the lyrics are aimed at a more teenager-aged crowd than me, so I might not be connecting quite as well to the music as I would have been when I was 15 or so, but I’m 100% certain that if I had found these guys at that age they would’ve been one of my favorite bands.